yjl9903/vite-plugin-sharedworker/README.md

 >
 > To make TypeScript return type work fine, you must export **async** functions, even if they are sync.

-Then you can just import your shared worker script just like what you usually do.
+Then you can just import your shared worker script like what you usually do.

+This plugin will transform your method call to send message to the shared worker, and receive return value from the shared worker.
+Note that all the messages are serialized as JSON.

 ```ts
 // src/main.ts